raistlinJ/pgpt-server/README.md

 # Start the container
 make start

-# Configure local LLM endpoint and model routing
+# Configure local LLM endpoint and model routing in your browser
 open http://127.0.0.1:8080

 # Connect to container over SSH